saraedum/standardese/news/model.rst

   can still be used to get the old behavior.
 However, one should use `--external` to get proper linking using their doxygen tagfile instead.

+* Removed all vendored dependencies.
+They are now required to be available to build standardese.
+This makes it much easier to package standardese in most distributions.
+Also, the automagic installation of complex dependencies such as LLVM probably did not work too well in many cases.

 **Fixed:**

 * Improve display of `--help` by autodetecting terminal width.